MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-notifications-create-command-channel.md

 * To create an email notification channel, see [How to enable an email notification channel](manage-notifications-create-email-channel.md).

-* To create an instant message notification channel see, [How to enable an instant message notification channel](manage-notifications-create-im-channel.md).
+* To create an instant message notification channel, see [How to enable an instant message notification channel](manage-notifications-create-im-channel.md).